akyoto/q/README.md

 ./q build -v examples/loops
 ```

-Note that this intermediate text representation is only generated when the verbose flag is specified.
-Q uses its own binary assembler which avoids the intermediary text format during normal compilation.

 ## Builtins

 There are currently 2 builtin functions, `syscall` and `print`.
 In the future we'd like to remove `print` so that `syscall` becomes the only builtin function.